jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 - "Math side of computing", structurally more akin to Category Theory.
 - Chances are you're overspecializing monads--they're a way to implement the same things you do now.
   - What's compelling about monads is how they may be used to represent other programming paradigms, but the reverse is not true.
-  - *Functions that compose via logically-associated operations.*
+  - *Functions that compose via logically-associated operations.* ("nonlinear elephants" slide)
 - Terms are awkward and differentiate from more accessible concepts by shades.
   - *I recommend we retain the nomenclature, as the small differences make big ones in practice.*
 - Regarding JAdG graphic.
-  - There is quite a difference here, and that difference is **global state**.
+  - There is quite a difference here, and that difference is **global state**. ("nonlinear elephants" slide)
   - Polymorphism es muy bueno.
 :::